Building Your Dream Beach House in Manhattan Beach, Hermosa, Redondo Beach, Venice Beach, and Palos Verdes, CA

 When you make changes to one piece, you affect how the other two fit together.
 You create gaps, and other things have to shift to fill in those gaps.

-- Considering building a new home in California?
-Before you even hire your Design Build team, you should decide what matters to you.
+- Are you considering building a new home in California?
+The real estate market in areas like Redondo Beach and Venice Beach has grown significantly, making budgeting a critical aspect of any construction project.
+Before hiring your Design Build team, you should decide what matters to you.

-- If you’re building this home with a spouse or partner, talk it over.
-Things are easier if you’re on the same page from the beginning.
+- Talk it over if you’re building this home with a spouse or partner.
+Things are more manageable if you’re on the same page from the beginning.

 Your California Beach House & Your “Dream Budget”

-In an early meeting, we start our clients off with a “dream budget,” which is what the project would cost if they prioritize design.
+In an early meeting, we start our clients with a “dream budget,” specifically tailored to the luxurious areas of Manhattan Beach, Hermosa, and other prime locations, which is what the project would cost if they prioritized Design.
 This rough estimate includes:

 - Custom furniture